 - Controversial content

 Ugh, there's so much drab, boring content on Twitter.
 If you can find ways to include real pictures of real people (customers, employees, people at your events), you'll be lightyears ahead of your competitors.
 Twitter marketing done right!

 These types of posts do not only showcase your brand as human and relatable, but they also get more attention in the newsfeed.
 Natural pics stand out more than the rehashed stock photos we've all seen before.

 Retweeting positive mentions of your brand is related to some of our tips above (community-building and adding personality), but it's worth mentioning separately because it's such a quick and easy way to make your Twitter profile stand out.

 If you get a lot of positive mentions of your brand, you'll need to sift through to pick the best ones.
 (For the rest, make sure to like or comment on them.)
 You can include one positive mention retweet for every 6 to 10 posts so that they don't take over your entire profile.

 Ready to promote your content on Twitter?

-StoryChief is a content ops and distribution platform for smart content teams.
+StoryChief is a content marketing platform for smart content teams.
 Collaborate, review, publish, and promote your content on every channel that matters to your business, including Twitter.
-Learn more and sign up.